 Another source of recycled materials could be garage sales.
 The things that are for sale can be very varied and you're sure to find something that you can incorporate into your cards.

-I have recently been volunteering at a charity event called the World's Biggest Garage Sale, which encompassed two large warehouse spaces full of donated goods.
+In 2018, I volunteered at a charity event called the World's Biggest Garage Sale, which encompassed two large warehouse spaces full of donated goods.
 I managed the arts and crafts section of this event.
 This area encompassed office and paper craft supplies; yarn, wool and fabric crafts; etc. A substantial proportion of the stock in this area had been donated from a deceased estate; and from a paper craft shop that had gone out of business.

 The cards that I make and put up in new pages may incorporate some of the material I got from this event.
 This event allowed me to get some beautiful new supplies; some of which are marked at up to $3.75 per sheet whereas I paid $10 for an inch thick wad of cardstock.